wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 5. Click **Register** to create the new application.

     !!! note
-        Note the OAuth client key and OAuth client secret that is generated, you will need them to set up the sample application.
+        Note the OAuth client key and OAuth client secret that is generated.
+You will need them to set up the sample application.

     <img src="../../../assets/img/guides/organization-login/try-it-out/app_oidc_config.png" alt="App OIDC Configurations" width="700" style="border:1px solid grey">

-6. On the Protocol tab, select  on the **Allowed Grant types**, and enter the following details:
+6. On the **Protocol** tab, select the **Allowed Grant types**, and enter the following details:

     | Property  | Value/s   |
     |-----------|-----------|